Home

 German Christmas Cookies Recipes

-alphabet hazelnut cookies These hazelnut cookies are a hit with kids since one can make any letter you like with it.
+These hazelnut cookies are a hit with kids since one can make any letter you like with it.
 I made a ‘s’ since the original recipe calls for it, but you can write whole names with it.
 If you use alphabet cookie cutters then you can really be creative.

-These hazelnut alphabet cookies are very crispy and very tasty.
-The hazelnut taste is not dominant; it is just a part of the alphabet cookie.
 I did this cookie by hand, later coming up with the idea of using play-doh accessories to make nice even noodles.
 It is even easier to roll the dough out and cut them out with alphabet cutters.
 Of course, this tip helps you if you have kids that like to play with play-doh or you have specific cookie cutters.
-If you don’t have anything like this in your household, then you will have to form the cookies by hand.
-I hope that you will enjoy these very tasty and crispy hazelnut alphabet cookies.

 Hazelnut Cookies (Alphabet Cookies)